terryaney/KatApp/scripts/readme.md

 1. nestedAppInitialized - if application is a nested application
 1. All events in the [Calculation Lifecycle](#calculation-lifecycle) - if any CalcEngines are [configured to all iConfigureUI calculations](#configuring-calcengines-and-template-files)
 1. rendered
+1. nestedAppRendered - if application is a nested application

 #### Calculation Lifecycle

 When a calculation is initiated via an [input change triggering a calculation](#v-ka-input) or by a Kaml View calling [`application.calculateAsync`](#ikatappcalculateasync), the following lifecycle occurs.

-1. updateCalculationOptions - allow Kaml View to update inputs and configuration used during calculation
+1. updateApiOptions - allow Kaml View to update inputs and configuration used during calculation
 1. calculateStart
 1. inputsCache - allow Kaml View to provide additional inputs/information to cache before caching current inputs (if configured to cache)
 1. Success events